JosLaw/valerie-mehong/README.md

 # Overview

-This website is for London based tattoo artist Valerie Mehong.
+This website is for London based tattoo artist Valérie Mehong.
 The objective is to advertise/promote her work, provide addresses for current workplaces, and contact her for appointments or enquiries.

 ## Goals/Expectations
 1. Provide information on the experience of the artist, and location